IfcLCA/IfcLCA-blend/README.md

 - Import from CSV format
 - See `assets/okobaudat_sample.csv` for format

+### ÖKOBAUDAT API (NEW)
+- Direct API access without CSV files
+- Real-time material search
+- EN 15804+A2 compliant data only
+- Optional API key support
+- Bundled dependencies (works out of the box!)
+- See `docs/OKOBAUDAT_API.md` for details

 ## Examples

 See the `examples/` directory for standalone scripts:
 - `explore_kbob_database.py` - Browse and search the KBOB database
+- `okobaudat_api_example.py` - Example of using the Ökobaudat API

 ## Testing